SEA-EU Joint Master: STORM

-STORM, Joint Master Degree in Sustainability Transition for Organisations and Resilience Management
+Joint Master's Degree in Sustainability Transition for Organisations and Resilience Management

-With STORM embark on your Management learning journey, inspired by the sea.
+With the Master STORM embark on your Management learning journey, inspired by the sea.
 Learn how to navigate the future of Sustainability Management and become the resilient manager of tomorrow.

-STORM is co-created by 6 European universities: University of Brest (France), the University of Malta, the University of Cádiz (Spain), the University of Split (Croatia), the University of Gdańsk (Poland), and Nord University (Norway).
+STORM is co-created by: University of Brest (France), the University of Malta, the University of Cádiz (Spain), the University of Split (Croatia), the University of Gdańsk (Poland), and Nord University (Norway).

 - 25 places available